 - Microform (microfiche, microfilm, microcard) documents

 A common myth is that electronic documents are always accessible, however, this is not always the case.
 For example, a PDF can be:

-- An image file and therefore completely inaccessible to screen-reader technology;
+- An image file (similar to a JPEG) and therefore completely inaccessible to screen-reader technology;

 - A partially accessible file with OCR (Optical Character Recognition) having been run on it it but missing markup or tags;